The Best Diet for Children with PANS and PANDAS

 Strategies to Help Kids With PANS and PANDAS Get More Nutrition

 First, you have to calm the brain.
 No behavioral change is possible when a brain is in a stress activated or inflammatory state.
 The frontal lobes are designed to shut down so you can react to a “predator” without thinking.
 The problem with kids with pediatric acute onset neuropsychiatric syndrome, their brain is in a constant state of fight, flight or freeze.
-That is why calming the brain has to be the first priority.
+That is why calming the brain has to be the first priority in a PANDAS/PANS treatment plan.

 In our BrainBehaviorReset™ Program, we use PEMF and neurofeedback for PANS and PANDAS to calm the brain so we can address behaviors such as compulsions, tics, rage, anxiety and other PANS and PANDAS symptoms.